Lewis Stone

-Lewis Shepard Stone (November 15, 1879 – September 12, 1953) was an American film actor.
-He spent 29 years as a contract player at Metro-Goldwyn-Mayer and was best known for his portrayal of Judge James Hardy in the studio's popular Andy Hardy film series.
-He was nominated for the Academy Award for Best Actor in 1929 for his performance as Russian Count Pahlen in The Patriot.
-Stone was also cast in seven films with Greta Garbo, including in the role of Doctor Otternschlag in the 1932 drama Grand Hotel.
+Lewis Shepard Stone (November 15, 1879 – September 12, 1953) was an American film actor, best known for his 29 years as a contract player at Metro-Goldwyn-Mayer and for his portrayal of Judge James Hardy in the studio's popular Andy Hardy film series.
+He was nominated for the Academy Award for Best Actor, in 1929, for his performance as Russian Count Pahlen in The Patriot (1928).
+Stone was also cast in seven films with Greta Garbo, including Grand Hotel (1932) in which he portrayed Doctor Otternschlag.